OUR LEADERSHIP TEAM

 Social Media Manager

-Brooke Berbeco is a first year student from Scottsdale, Arziona.
+Brooke Berbeco '27 is from Scottsdale, Arziona.
 In addition to serving as the Social Media Executive, she is actively involved in writing for the spring 2024 term, aiming to enhance accessibility to neuroscience.
 Brooke is pursuing a double major in Biology and English, reflecting her passion for both scientific inquiry and literary expression.
 Outside Grey Matters she is on the Vassar Women’s Tennis Team and is Vice-President and Social Media head of a mental health organization called Calming Couch.
 Her dream after college is to go to medical school and become a neurosurgeon!

-Grad Student Executive
+Graduate Student Executive

-Grad Student Executive
+Graduate Student Executive